 No wonder Hunter S. Thompson adored this place – this is gonzo living.
-Wild horses, dogs, and roosters rule.
+Wild horses, dogs and roosters rule.
 Pelicans circle overhead.
-Colorful street food is sold from rickety roadside containers, and hibiscus flowers grow to the size of dinner plates.
-A sea turtle paddles by when we arrive which we consider a sure sign of good luck and welcome.
+Fragrant street food is sold at rickety roadside stands.
+Hibiscus flowers grow to the size of dinner plates.
+A few lazy sea turtles paddle past as we arrive, which we consider a sure sign of welcome and good fortune.

-We keep the magic going at the farmer’s market where we sample savory cheese scones from Bayonda’s bakery.
-We grab some tropical blooms from Lalita, the flower queen of Vieques, which brighten the boot of Bill’s island beater.
-Lali also gives us prickly island fruits for a special blender drink.
+We keep the magic going at the farmer’s market where we sip, savor and explore.
+We grab colorful tropical blooms from Lali, the flower queen of Vieques, which brighten the boot of Bill’s island beater.
+She gives us prickly island soursop fruits for a special gonzo blender drink.
 The fruit is ugly – really kind of forbidding – but we’re already thinking about the rum.

 Eat, drink, nap, repeat.